Eluem/SideScrollingHackAndSlash/README.md

 # SideScrollingHackAndSlash

-2d side scrolling sword dueling game with thumbstick gesture based attack inputs Built in XNA as a college project between 2010 and 2011 The project was made with one programmer and one artist Features a very simple custom 2d physics engine
+- 2d side scrolling sword dueling game with thumbstick gesture based attack inputs
+- Built in XNA as a college project between 2010 and 2011
+- The project was made with one programmer and one artist
+- Features a very simple custom 2d physics engine that I wrote

 ## Requirements (Play executable)